Gunplay Wrongful Death Verdict

 Estate of Tyler Baker v.
 Croslin, Multnomah County Case No. 1106-07278

 In 2010 Mr. Baker was at a party hosted by Mr. Croslin and attended by Mr. Smith.
 All three men were armed.
 All three men were drinking.
 During the night they began practicing hold–up and quick-draw scenarios.
 During one of these scenarios, Smith fired a round that hit and killed Baker.
 Baker’s estate brought this lawsuit.
-Initially the suit was against both Smith and Croslin.
-During the pendency of the litigation Smith pled guilty in criminal court to criminally negligent homicide.
+Initially, the suit was against both Smith and Croslin.
+During the pendency of the litigation, Smith pled guilty in criminal court to criminally negligent homicide.
 Baker’s estate settled with Smith and proceeded only against Croslin.
-The estate alleged that Croslin was liable for Baker’s death pursuant to ORS 471.565, Oregon’s social host liability law.
-Specifically, they alleged that Croslin served Smith while he was visibly intoxicated, knowing that Smith was in possession of a loaded firearm.
-And, they argued that Croslin encouraged the gunplay and even participated in the loading of the firearms.
+The estate alleged that Croslin was liable for Baker’s death under ORS 471.565, Oregon’s social host liability law.
+Specifically, they claimed that Croslin served Smith while he was visibly intoxicated, knowing that Smith was in possession of a loaded firearm.
+And, they argued that Croslin encouraged the gunplay and even participated in the loading of the guns.
 The estate sought $5,187.35 for funeral expenses, $29,777.45 for medical expenses, $2,080,000.00 for lost earnings minus consumption for the course of Baker’s life and $1.5 Million for non-economic damages.

 Plaintiff’s Counsel – Jan Kitchel

 Date – February 27, 2017March 2, 2017